pegaltier/backtest-kit/assets/LIFECYCLE.md

-# JSONL Report Files Documentation
+# LIFECYCLE Report Files Documentation

 This document describes the structure and purpose of JSONL files used for real-time trading strategy debugging and analysis.